HPCI-Lab/yProvStore/README.md

 2. Set the `USE_LOCAL_PID_SERVICE` environment variable to `True` in your `.env` file if you only need to test locally.

 More details on this can be found in the [Environment Variables](#environment-variables-optional) section above.

+## Application Deployment with Docker

+The application can also be deployed using Docker and Docker Compose.
+This allows you to run the application in a containerized environment, making it easier to manage dependencies and configurations.

+To deploy the application using Docker, follow these steps:

+1. Make sure you have Docker and Docker Compose installed on your machine.
+2. Create a `.env` file in the root directory of the project and define the necessary environment variables.

+    ```
+    PID_PRIVATE_KEY_PATH=/path/to/private/key.pem  # Path to the private key for PID service (will throw an error if not set and USE_LOCAL_PID_SERVICE is False)
+    MINIO_ROOT_USER=<your_minio_root_user>
+    MINIO_ROOT_PASSWORD=<your_minio_root_password>
+    MINIO_BUCKET=<your_minio_bucket>  # default: yprov-documents
+    ```

+    > Additional environment variables can be set as needed.
+See the file `src/application/settings.py` for more details.

+3. Run the following command to start the application:

+    ```bash
+    docker-compose up --build  # Add -d to run in detached mode
+    ```

+4. Now you need to also manually create the MinIO bucket defined in the `MINIO_BUCKET` environment variable.
+You can do this by accessing the MinIO web interface at `http://localhost:9001` and logging in with the root user and password you defined in the `.env` file.
+Once logged in, create a new bucket with the name specified in `MINIO_BUCKET`.
+5. Now you can access the API documentation at `http://localhost:8000/docs` and the documents will be uploaded to the MinIO bucket you created.

 ## yProv-CLI